eeg-comet/eeg-comet/readme.md

 This git repository is for developing and publishing new versions of the app.

+To download the stand-alone versions of the app for your OS, please visit our google drive folder [linked here](https://drive.google.com/drive/folders/1W786fr4vwZJAcKBJHkQbKZQ7R8S9G0y7?usp=sharing).

 # Setup and Run the program

 To Initialize the development environment: